Rome in Two Days

 Rome in one day

 The best spot to start your first day of your fast-tour in Rome is the Colosseum, easily reachable with the Metro B. The Colosseum, built between 70 and 80 A.D., is an ancient monument that worked as an entertainment hub for Ancient Romans.
 As we watch soccer matches at the stadium, they assisted to incredibly gruesome spectacles, naval battles, and people being eaten alive by wild animals!
-Of course, there is always a lot of queues, but you can skip it by purchasing a ticket or tour online.
-You can also now purchase a 3D virtual reality experience of the Colosseum along with your skip-the-line entry ticket and relive the Colosseum the way it was 2000 years ago!!
+Of course, there is always a lot of queues, but you can skip it by purchasing a ticket or a Colosseum tour online.
 The entrance to the site also includes a visit to the Roman Forum.

 The Forum was effectively the downtown of the ancient city, now partly covered by Via Dei Fori Imperiali, constructed under Benito Mussolini.
 Yet, you will still see much of it, where the ancient markets were, Trajan’s Column, and numerous other iconic sites.
 Towering above the Colosseum and the Roman Forum stands the Palatine Hill, one of Rome’s seven hills.
 It is an open-air archeological site, and as one of the most ancient parts of the city, it hosts numerous monuments, such as the Temple of Cybeles and the Houses of Livia and Augustus.
 Take a half-hour break and enjoy what is around you.
 If you’d like, you can also book a private tour of the Colosseum, Roman Forum and Palatine hill here.